YourOnly-One/content/techmagus/en-ph/c/codebits/hugo/hugo-render-link/hugo-link-icons-markdown-links.md

     <a href="{{ $destination | safeURL }}"{{ with or .Title $getpage.LinkTitle .Text }} title="{{ . }}"{{ end }}{{ with $icon }} class="icon_{{ . }}"{{ end }}{{ if not $internal }} rel="noopener external"{{ end }}>{{ or .Text .Title $getpage.LinkTitle | safeHTML }}</a>
     ```

-1. 스타일시트 파일에 다음을 추가합니다.
+1. In your stylesheet file add:

     ```css
     /********************